Summer Village of Parkland Beach

 The Village is now issuing official tax receipts for donations over $250 towards capital projects.
 Contact the office for more information.

-The Subdivision & Development Appeal Board (SDAB) sits to hear appeal submissions regarding any developments within the Village that are denied or developments that are commenced without proper authorization.
+The Subdivision & Development Appeal Board (SDAB) sits to hear appeals regarding any developments within the Village including stop orders.

-The Weed Control Appeal Board (WCAB) sits to hear appeal submissions regarding notices issued to property owners that disagree with prohibited noxious and noxious weed removal orders.
+The Weed Control Appeal Board (WCAB) sits to hear appeal submissions regarding notices issued to property owners for prohibited noxious and noxious weeds.

 Hearings in the Village are normally set for a Saturday in order for volunteers and participants to easlily attend.

-If you are a good listener, can be unbiased and open minded, and are interested in participating, please send an email to the Village Office.
+If you are interested in participating, please send an email to the Village Office.

 Hearings are open to the public and you may find one in your area that you can attend to see how the process works.

-The Volunteer Fire Marshall program has been discontiued due to a lack of volunteers.
+The Volunteer Fire Marshall program has been discontiued.

 Gull Lake Water Quality Management Society Aquifer Mapping Project